timm/ABC/README.md

 ------------------------------------------------------

 ## Introduction
 Have we made AI too complicated?
-Are all AL tasks generative tasks that need require expensive licenses to models rented  from someone else, feed by trillions of variables, requiring centruies of CPU?
+Are all AI tasks generative tasks that require expensive licenses of large  models feed by trillions of variables, requiring centruies of CPU?
 Or are their simpler methods, worthy of much active research?
 Clearly, not everything can be made simpler.
 Generative tasks need a large knowldge based on conditional probabilities in order to knw what to gnerate next.
 But not all tasks are generative tasks.
-And of those non-generative tasks, are there some that are very simple to code, easy to trai, fast to run?
+And of those non-generative tasks, are there some that are very simple to code, easy to train, and fast to run?

+To explore this issue,
-This paper is about a tiny code based that implements explanation of active learning for multi-objective optimzaion problems.
+this paper is about a tiny code based that implements explanation of active learning for multi-objective optimzaion problems.
-Having explore this area for over two deades.
-I can assert thatthere are many complex ways to adress explanaton, active learning, and optimization.
+Having explore this area for over two decades, I can assert that there are many complex ways to adress explanaton, active learning, and optimization.
-Here, we step away from thos methods, seeking the simplest possible.
+Here, we step away from thos methods, seeking very simple approaches.

 This work began with a
 question for a graduate student in an AI class: